Swami Satchidananda Saraswati: Global travels

-In over fifty years of public service, Satchidananda made eight world tours and logged nearly two million miles of travel around the globe.
+In over fifty years of public service, Satchidananda made eight world tours and logged two million miles of travel around the globe.
 "I don't belong to any one country or organization", he often said.
 In 1971, he made the first of several visits to Australia and New Zealand, as part of his second world tour.
 In late 1979, he opened the first Nambassa Festival in New Zealand, inspired by the Woodstock Festival.
 In 1975, he made his first South American trip, visiting Venezuela including giving a lecture at the Central University of Venezuela.

-In Europe, Satchidananda was often a guest speaker at programs sponsored by institutions such as the British Wheel of Yoga and the Italian and German Yoga Federations.
-From the late 1970s he spoke each year at the European Union of National Yoga Federations conference in Zinal, Switzerland for fifteen years.
+In Europe, Satchidananda was a guest speaker at programs sponsored by institutions such as the British Wheel of Yoga and the Italian and German Yoga Federations.
+From the late 1970s, for fifteen years, he spoke at the annual European Union of National Yoga Federations conference in Zinal, Switzerland.
 He traveled to Eastern Europe twice, as part of a citizen-diplomacy delegation.
 In 1985 and 1986, he went to Finland and the Soviet Union for 10-day tours by two peace organizations.
 He made yearly tours of India and Sri Lanka, and traveled in Asia and the Middle East to speak at yoga, peace, health, and other conferences.